strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 export default memo(HomePage);
 ```

-For this hommepage to work, you'll just need to create the `Illo` icon that the `EmptyStateLayout` is using.
+For this homepage to work, you'll just need to create the `Illo` icon that the `EmptyStateLayout` is using.

-- Create a `admin/src/components/Illo/index.js` file containing the following:
+- Create an `admin/src/components/Illo/index.js` file containing the following:

 ```js
 // admin/src/components/Illo/index.js